 PSHE is an umbrella term for a whole range of different education topics that are grouped under the headings “Personal”, “Social”, “Health” and “Economic” Education.
 These topic include themes such as: personal finances, drugs and alcohol awareness, mental health and wellbeing, careers, online safety, and relationships and sex education (RSE).

-All these topics have in common that they provide children and young people with the skills, knowledge and attributes they need to live safe and healthy lives in an ever changing and diverse society.
+All these topics have in common that they provide children and young people with the skills and knowledge they need to live healthy lives in an ever changing and diverse society.

-PSHE supports children and young people by providing them with safe opportunities to explore the complex world that we live in and it empowers them to make informed decisions about their own lives, ensuring they have the skills to thrive and navigate the world outside of school.
+PSHE provides young people with safe opportunities to explore the complexities of the world and empowers them to make informed decisions, ensuring they have the skills to thrive and navigate the world outside of school.

 How is PSHE Education taught in schools?

 PSHE education needs consistent curriculum time like any other subject, and it can be tailored to meet the needs of the children and young people in each school.
-The flexibility allows schools to design methods of delivery that best suit the needs of their students.

 Good PSHE education is delivered using a whole school approach, not just the classroom lessons.
 The culture and ethos of the school, the teacher training, partnerships with external organisations, links to policies and procedures and the involvement of young people, parents and carers are all elements within a school community that impact on PSHE outcomes.